Victoria (state): Energy

 Victoria's major utilities include a collection of brown-coal-fired power stations, particularly in the Latrobe Valley.
 One of these was the recently decommissioned Hazelwood Power Station, which was number 1 on the worldwide List of least carbon efficient power stations.
-The Victorian government is aiming to cut 40.6 mega tonnes of greenhouse gases emissions by 2025.
+The Victorian government is aiming to cut 40.6 megatonnes of greenhouse gas emissions by 2025.

 Water

 Victoria's water infrastructure includes a series of dams and reservoirs, predominantly in Central Victoria, that hold and collect water for much of the state.
 The water collected is of a very high quality and requires little chlorination treatment, giving the water a taste more like water collected in a rainwater tank.
 In regional areas however, such as in the west of the state, chlorination levels are much higher.
 The Victorian Water Grid consists of a number of new connections and pipelines being built across the State.
 This allows water to be moved around Victoria to where it is needed most and reduces the impact of localised droughts in an era thought to be influenced by climate change.
 Major projects already completed as part of the Grid include the Wimmera Mallee Pipeline and the Goldfields Superpipe.